richardhenyash/artofnht/README.md

 * In the Source section select the [darktheme](https://github.com/richardhenyash/artofnht/tree/darktheme) branch from the dropdown menu.
 * In the Custom domain box, add the custom domain name (artofnht.com).
 * Tick "Enforce HTTPS".
-* This creates a a new file in the root directory called CNAME, which should have one line of text which is the custom domain name (artofnht.com).
+* This creates a a new file in the root directory called CNAME, which should contain one line of text which is the custom domain name (artofnht.com).

 In order to make a fork or clone of the project, a [GitHub](https://www.Gitpod.io/) account is required.
 The [Gitpod Browser Extension](https://www.Gitpod.io/docs/browser-extension/) is also recommended.